 My fees will vary depending on the nature of the work and the amount in issue.
-In some circumstances or example if you have limited resources, this will be taken into account.
-My hourly rates are well below those charged by litigation partners in most London firms, especially those in the city or the West End.
-If you instruct me you can be sure that only I will be doing the work, rather than assistant solicitors or trainees.
-If you wish I my clerk can quote you an hourly rate or a fixed sum for different stages of the work, or even the whole case.
-Occasionally, where the scope of the work is uncertain, It will only be possible to give an estimate.
-Fees will normally need to be paid before the work is done.
+In some circumstances for example if you have limited resources, this will be taken into account.
+My normal hourly rate is £400 per hour plus VAT.
+This is well below the hourly rate often charged those charged by litigation partners in many London firms, especially those in the city or the West End.

 Because barristers’ overheads are less than solicitors we have traditionally been able to charge lower hourly rates than comparably experienced solicitors.
 Often much of the work that would be done by a solicitor, such as photo-copying and collating documents you will be able to do yourself.
 Some solicitors, particularly large firms, engage more than one person on a case as well as instructing a barrister, and clients pay unnecessarily for this duplication.
 Some people will prefer to have all the work, however mundane, done by a professional, in which case they may be better off using a solicitor.
 Another option is to engage a paralegal to carry out some of the administrative or conduct of litigation work which I cannot do and you would prefer not to do.